Yokohama Arena

 Yokohama Arena (横浜アリーナ, Yokohama Arīna) is an indoor arena located in Yokohama, Kanagawa Prefecture, Japan.
-The capacity of the arena is 17,000 and was opened in 1989.
+The arena has a capacity of 17,000 and was opened in 1989.
 The arena was modeled after US sports venue Madison Square Garden in New York City.
 It is a five-minute walk from the closest station, Shin-Yokohama Station on the JR/Yokohama Municipal Subway.

 As one of the largest concert venues in the Kantō region, it is a frequent location for artists to end their tours.
 The spacious stage allows for more complex set design and lighting, but the reasonable size makes it easier to sell out than the Tokyo Dome.

+Features

+The arena uses the computer-controlled Lambda system.

 History

 K-1 World Grand Prix 2008 Final in Yokohama Arena.

 The Yokohama Arena was opened on April 1, 1989.
 The opening celebration concert on that day was performed by renowned Japanese singer-songwriter Yumi Matsutoya, and the three upcoming days were additional dates of her concert tour.
-Many notable Japanese music acts performed at the arena, alphabetically: AKB48, Namie Amuro, Angerme, Aqours, B'z, Babymetal, Band-Maid, Buck-Tick, Coldrain, who recorded their live album 15x(5+U) Live at Yokohama Arena at the venue, °C-ute, Gackt, Dir En Grey, The Gazette, Gen Hoshino, Glay, Ayumi Hamasaki, Hide, Hinatazaka46, Hi-Standard, who recorded their live album 'Live at Yokohama Arena 20181222' at the venue.
-Ikimono-gakari, L'Arc-en-Ciel, LiSA, Luna Sea, Misia, Nana Mizuki, NICO Touches the Walls, Momoiro Clover Z, Chisato Moritaka, Morning Musume, Mr. Children, Nogizaka46, One Ok Rock, Ai Otsuka, Yutaka Ozaki, Scandal, Silent Siren, Southern All Stars, Hikaru Utada, X Japan, as well humanoid projection Hatsune Miku.
-International artists also performed there, like Guns N' Roses, JKT48, Mariah Carey, Paula Abdul, Whitney Houston, Bobby Brown, Steve Winwood, Frank Sinatra, Super Junior, Girls' Generation, Shinee, Big Bang, Beast/Highlight Kara, 2NE1, BLACKPINK, TVXQ, F.T.
+Many notable Japanese music acts performed at the arena, alphabetically: AKB48, Namie Amuro, Angerme, Aqours, B'z, Babymetal, Band-Maid, Buck-Tick, Coldrain (who would release their live album 15x(5+U) Live at Yokohama Arena) °C-ute, Gackt, Dir En Grey, The Gazette, Gen Hoshino, Glay, Ayumi Hamasaki, hide, Hinatazaka46, Hi-Standard (who would release their live album Live at Yokohama Arena 20181222) Ikimono-gakari, Koshi Inaba, L'Arc-en-Ciel, LiSA, Luna Sea, Misia, Nana Mizuki, NICO Touches the Walls, Momoiro Clover Z, Chisato Moritaka, Morning Musume, Mr. Children, Nogizaka46, One Ok Rock, Ai Otsuka, Yutaka Ozaki, Scandal, Silent Siren, Southern All Stars, Hikaru Utada, X Japan and humanoid projection Hatsune Miku.
+International artists also performed there, like Guns N' Roses, Pantera (final show ever) JKT48, Mariah Carey, Paula Abdul, Whitney Houston, Bobby Brown, Steve Winwood, Frank Sinatra, Super Junior, Girls' Generation, Shinee, Big Bang, Beast/Highlight Kara, 2NE1, BLACKPINK, TVXQ, F.T.
 Island, CNBlue, Junho (2PM), f(x), BTS, iKon, Seventeen, Exo-CBX, Twice, Red Velvet, IU and Onew.
 The venue also held the annual Nano-Mugen Festival from 2005 until 2014, a rock festival organized by Asian Kung-Fu Generation.

+The arena sometimes has an occupancy rate of over 90%.

+The arena has undergone two renovations: the first one in 2016 and the second one in 2022.